Setup & Integration

 Use this build on: AWS Graviton, Ampere Altra, Raspberry Pi 4/5 running 64-bit OS, Apple Silicon under Linux VMs, and any other arm64 Linux host.

 Kernel feature support.
 The same kernel-feature requirements that apply to amd64 apply to arm64 — cgroup v2 (kernel 4.5+, recommended 5.0+ with unified hierarchy), Landlock (5.13+), eBPF/LSM (5.7+), and seccomp user-notify (5.0+).
-Run agentsh probe after installation to confirm available enforcement backends.
+Run agentsh detect after installation to confirm available enforcement backends.

 Alpine and other musl distros#